 Make sure you stop along the way (where it’s safe to do so) to take in the scenery.
 Some great stopping points are (from north to south):

-You pass Jasna Lake a kilometre or so after you turned onto the route 206 in Kranjska Gora.
+You pass Jasna Lake a kilometre or so after you turned onto Route 206 in Kranjska Gora.
 On a gorgeous day, the views across the artificial lake towards the mountains are absolutely stunning.

 Russian Orthodox Chapel

-Just after serpentine #8 (all serpentines are numbered), there is a wooden chapel.
-The chapel was built by the same Russian POWs who built this mammoth of a road during WWI.
+Just after serpentine number eight (all serpentines are numbered), there is a wooden chapel (Coordinates: 46°26′33.28″N 13°46′3.82″E) called Ruska kapelica na Vršiču.
+The chapel was built by the same Russian prisoners of war who built this mammoth of a road during World War One.

 There is a small parking lot on the right after the bend.
 The chapel is on the left a short walk above the road.